sikali/Neural-Signal-Processing/README.md

   File firsttrialplot.py
       PLOTS and shows the Voltage of the First Trial

+  File averageTrials.py

+      Plots the average of all 20 trials

    File ttest.py
       Performs a t-test and finding whether the ERP is statistically significant at the first time point